osu-tournament-rating/otr-docs/docs/topics/Database-Setup.md

 ## Connection

 Your database is accessible at `localhost:5432` with the password `password`.
-Connect to it using a database browser, such as [DataGrip](https://www.jetbrains.com/datagrip/).
+Connect to it using a database browser, such as [DataGrip](https://www.jetbrains.com/datagrip/) or [DBeaver](https://dbeaver.io/).

 ### Connection String